codethor0/secure-code-reasoner/README.md

 A research-oriented, developer-focused toolkit for analyzing, fingerprinting, and reviewing code repositories via semantic and execution-based analysis.

+**Important**: This repository contains only the CLI engine.
+It does not start a server and cannot be accessed via a browser.
+The Web GUI exists as a separate repository (`secure-code-reasoner-web`).

 ## Distribution Status

 Secure Code Reasoner is currently distributed via source installation and Docker images.